fabianhartmann2/AutomaticDockerCluster/readme.md

  rancher/agent:{RANCHERVERSION} \
  http://{RANCHERURL}:{RANCHERPORT}/v1/scripts/{JOINTOKEN}
  ```
-7. IN the DNS TXT Record add or modify the following entries based on the RUN Command in the "add Host page" of Rancher UI:
+7. IN the DNS TXT Record add or modify the following entries based on the RUN Command in the "add Host page" of Rancher UI (step 7 ):

 	```
 	AGENT={RANCHERVERSION}